groupvine/gv-doc/3-send/2-sendInbox.md

 Google Chrome browser.

 <span id="gv-3send-2sendInbox-useews"></span>
-## Use Email Widgets to collect information and ask questions right in your email
+## Add Email Widgets to collect information and ask questions right in your email

 Ask questions or gather information directly in your email by adding Email Widgets.
 Follow the instructions on the **Widgets** tab to add any of the four types of Widgets